-New for the 2011-2012 academic year, an 18-month rolling curriculum for child advocacy has been implemented as part of the PUSH program.
-Residents meet monthly during noon conference for 30 minutes of didactic teaching followed by 30 minutes of planning for PUSH's next been endeavor.
+An 18-month rolling curriculum for child advocacy has been implemented as part of the PUSH program.
+Residents meet monthly during noon conference for 30 minutes of didactic teaching followed by 30 minutes of planning for PUSH's next endeavor.

 In 2011, the program implemented a formal Quality Improvement curriculum consisting of didactic lectures, experiential learning on the inpatient wards, and further experiential learning integrated into the outpatient setting.
 On the inpatient wards, the residents vote on a problem they've encountered within the hospital and use QI methodology to create and trial a solution.
 In the outpatient setting, residents complete a chart review and a brief PDSA cycle during their ambulatory rotations.
 Residents may also participate in QI projects as part of their Scholarly Activity.